epicdragon44/g511/DOCS.md

 -   `make kill` will kill the bot and the server (terminates all processes on ports 9000 and 9001).
 -   `make clean` will remove all build artifacts.

-You can interact with the bot while the code is running on Telegram `@bocaml-beta-1`.

 ## Test the Project

 Simply run `make test`!